CodeWithJazmine/bookbot/README.md

 # BookBot

-BookBot - Python command-line application that analyzes text files to generate statistical reports on word and character usage.
+BookBot - a Python command-line tool that analyzes text files and displays word count and character statistics.
 Built as part of [Boot.dev](https://www.boot.dev) curriculum using Python, Git, and GitHub.

 ## Project Overview